postaljs/postal.js/README.md

 ## Can I contribute?
 Please - by all means!
 While I hope the API is relatively stable, I'm open to pull requests.
 (Hint - if you want a feature implemented, a pull request gives it a much higher probability of being included than simply asking me.)
 As I said, pull requests are most certainly welcome - but please include tests for your additions.
 Otherwise, it will disappear into the ether.

+## Roadmap for the Future
+Here's where Postal is headed:
+* The original proof-of-concept version of postal supported the ability to capture messages and replay them.
+This functionality will be added soon.
+* The ability to 'join' two (or more) subscriptions, so that the original subscription will only fire once the second "joined" subscription has also fired.
+Think of it as a message-based version of a compound promise.
+* What else would you like to see?